Les Cayes massacre

-The Les Cayes massacre, also known as the Marchaterre massacre, was a massacre on 6 December 1929 in Les Cayes perpetrated by United States Marine Corps (USMC) troops against Haitians protesting the United States occupation of Haiti.
-The massacre was instrumental in placing pressure on the United States to withdraw its occupying forces from Haiti.
+The Les Cayes massacre, also known as the Marchaterre massacre, was a massacre on 6 December 1929 in Les Cayes perpetrated by U.S. Marines against Haitians protesting the United States occupation of Haiti.
+The massacre was instrumental in placing pressure on the federal government of the United States to end the occupation.

-At the time of the massacre, the United States had invaded Haiti over fourteen years earlier in 1915, with the USMC occupying the Caribbean nation through a military regime on behalf of American business interests.
-By October 1929, Haitians grew increasingly angered with the American occupation of their nation, and protests broke out, resulting in a general strike.
-Such demonstrations culminated with the Les Cayes massacre, which resulted in international condemnation and later the end of American occupation.
+At the time of the massacre, the United States had invaded Haiti over fourteen years earlier in 1915, with the Marines occupying the country through a military regime on behalf of American business interests.
+By October 1929, Haitians grew increasingly angered with the American occupation and protests broke out, resulting in a general strike.
+Such demonstrations culminated with the massacre, which resulted in international condemnation and later the end of American occupation.

 Background

 Invasion of Haiti

 In February 1915, Jean Vilbrun Guillaume Sam, son of a former Haitian president, took power as President of Haiti.
 The culmination of his repressive measures infuriated the population in July 1915 when he ordered the execution of 167 political prisoners.
 The population rose up against Sam's government, resulting in President Sam's killing.
 The United States regarded the revolt against Sam as a threat to American business interests in the country, especially the Haitian American Sugar Company (HASCO).
-When the caco rebel supported Rosalvo Bobo emerged as the next president of Haiti, the United States government decided to act quickly to preserve its economic dominance.
+When the caco rebel-supported Rosalvo Bobo emerged as the next president of Haiti, the United States government decided to act quickly to preserve its economic dominance.

 On 28 July 1915, American President Woodrow Wilson ordered 330 United States Marines to occupy Port-au-Prince.
 Josephus Daniels, the Secretary of the Navy, instructed the invasion commander, rear admiral William Banks Caperton, to "protect American and foreign" interests.
 Wilson also wanted to rewrite the Haitian constitution, which banned foreign ownership of land, to replace it with one that guaranteed American financial control.
 To avoid public criticism, Wilson claimed the occupation was a mission to "re-establish peace and order ... [and] has nothing to do with any diplomatic negotiations of the past or the future," as disclosed by Rear Admiral Caperton.

 Martial law

 In September 1915, the United States Senate ratified the Haitian-American Convention, a treaty granting the United States security and economic oversight of Haiti for ten years.
 For the next nineteen years, U.S. State Department advisers ruled Haiti, their authority enforced by the United States Marine Corps.
-The United States Marines ruled Haiti as a military regime using a constant state of martial law, operating the newly-created Haitian gendarmerie to suppress Haitians who opposed the occupation.
-During the occupation of Haiti by the United States, human rights abuses were committed against the native Haitian population.
+The United States Marines ruled Haiti as a military regime using a constant state of martial law, operating the newly created Haitian gendarmerie to suppress Haitians who opposed the occupation.
+During the occupation of Haiti by the United States, human rights abuses were committed against the Haitian population.
 Such actions involved the censorship, concentration camps, forced labor, racial segregation, religious persecution of Haitian Vodou practitioners and torture.
-American troops and the Haitian gendarmerie would ultimately kill several thousands of Haitian civilians during rebellions between 1915 and 1920, though the exact death toll is unknown.
+American troops and the Haitian gendarmerie would ultimately kill several thousands of Haitian rebels during rebellions between 1915 and 1920, though the exact death toll is unknown.